FeatureBaseDB/featurebase/CONTRIBUTING.md

 # Contributing to Pilosa

-The workflow components of these instructions apply to all of our repos.
+The workflow components of these instructions apply to all Pilosa repositories.

 ## Reporting a bug